arcturus3/react-drag-drop/README.md

 Make drop element.

-* `config: DropConfig`: Configuration for the drop element.
+* `config: DropConfig` (default: `{}`): Configuration for the drop element.
 Note that if `config` may change when the component using this hook rerenders, `config.deps` should be specified.
 Additionally, updates to `config` will only be reflected in `DragDropState` once the next drag and drop event occurs.
 * `return: RefCallback<T>`: A ref to assign to the element that should accept drag elements.

 ### `useDragDrop(config)`